johndwells/Minimee/README.md

 ## Config via Extension

-For a visual guide of Minimee's Extension, visit the [Full Documentation](http://johndwells.com/software/minimee).
+A visual guide of Minimee2's Extension will eventually be available.
+In the meantime please see below.

 ## Config via EE's `$config`